Welcome to the Website for the

 Longboat Key Mute Swans

 A tribute to the late Alan Stone who brought George and Gracie from Lakeland to Longboat in 1995.
 An Anniversary present to his wife Beverly, the swans reproduced, and thus began the flock that currently graces the golf courses of the Resort at the Longboat Key Club.
-General Manager Jeff Mayers, John Reilly, and all the groundskeepers on the golf courses have never wavered in their support as responsible hosts of the environment that is shared by humans and wildlife.
+Director John Reilly and all the groundskeepers on the golf courses have never wavered in their support as responsible hosts of the environment that is shared by humans and wildlife.

 Nearly all the photographs in the Observer and this website are courtesy of Lou Newman, a veterinarian turned Wildlife Photographer whose first assignment with the swans was to chronicle the 2007 birth and raising of cygnets.
 As fate would have it, the joy of the hatchlings turned into tragedy on the third day as Gracie encountered avian botulism toxin in the water.
 The photo of the dying Gracie's limp neck being nudged from the water by George stunned the Observer's readers and wildlife enthusiasts around the world, forever elevating Gracie, George, and their progeny to be the much loved icons they are today, fitting symbols of Fidelity, Beauty, and Family.

 The swans provide us, in a compact lifetime, a series of events that encapsulate the essence of life.
 We learn from them, we relate to their relationships and conflicts, we share their happiness and sympathize in their sad times.
 We stop our cars to just look, to take photographs, to get out and guide them as they cross the street.
 We know them, follow their lives, and deep down we draw parallels to our own lives.
 Nature is powerful, and we all share in it.